Credit card borrowing hits £1.5 billion as cost of living squeeze bites

 Gibb said: “The mortgage data shows that the astronomic housing market is finally coming back to earth after being supercharged by various measures brought in such as the stamp duty holiday and changes of behaviour due to the pandemic restrictions.
 While £4.7 billion remains above the pre-pandemic average of £4.3 billion in the 12 months up to February 2020, it still signals that the froth is very much coming out of the housing market as we head into spring.”

 While approvals for new mortgages fell last month, approvals for remortgaging with a different lender rose, as homeowners rushed to remortgage and lock into a fixed-rate deal before interest rates inevitably rise further.
-Remortgaging numbers reached 48,200 in February, according to the Bank of England report (opens in new tab), the highest number since February 2020.
+Remortgaging numbers reached 48,200 in February, according to the Bank of England report, the highest number since February 2020.

 Ruth Emery is contributing editor at The Money Edit.
 Ruth is passionate about helping people feel more confident about their finances.
 She was previously editor of Times Money Mentor, and prior to that was deputy Money editor at The Sunday Times.
 A multi-award winning journalist, Ruth started her career on a pensions magazine at the FT Group, and has also worked at Money Observer and Money Advice Service.
 Outside of work, she is a mum to two young children, a magistrate and an NHS volunteer.